gauthsvenkat/flake/README.md

 ## Todo

+- [refactor] hyprland setup.
+For example, execing hyprpanel can be done in hyprpanel.nix
+- [hyprland] kdeconnect?
 - [hyprland] Checkout [wdisplays](https://github.com/artizirk/wdisplays)
 - [hyprland] screenshotting and recording is done but calling it in hyprpanel is quite buggy.
 If using shortcuts, need to figure out how to stop recording.
 - [hyprland] clipboard manager.
 - [hyprland] blue light filter.
 It works but is quite jarring.
 - [hyprland] checkout [pyprland](https://github.com/hyprland-community/pyprland)
+- [hyprland] [QoL] hide special workspace on focus loss.